Psiphon-Inc/psicash-widget/widget/README.md

 https://psip.me/#psicash=<tokens>
 ```

-If the landing page aleady using a hash/anchor, then the tokens may be passed via a query param:
+If the landing page is already using a hash/anchor, then the tokens may be passed via a query param:

 ```no-highlight
 https://psip.me/?psicash=<tokens>